 As a psychology major in college, I was fascinated by legal psychology and ultimately devoted my senior thesis to exploring the malleability of eyewitness testimony.
-I subsequently attended law school in Boston and, after several years of practicing employment law, I transitioned to a career in civil rights and Human Resources work, where I found that my collaborative and people-centric personality is best utilized.
+I attended law school in Boston and, after several years of practicing employment law, I transitioned to a career in civil rights and Human Resources work, where I found that my collaborative and people-centric personality is best utilized.

 In the summer of 2020, I launched Mandy Levine Consulting to dedicate my career to helping employers embed diversity, equity, and inclusion throughout the fabric of their organizations.
-I feel grateful everyday to partner with organizations large and small, public and private, to navigate these critical conversations with their staff about personal identity, implicit and explicit bias, and prejudice.
-My goal is to practical guidance on creating a more respectful, inclusive work environments where individuals from diverse backgrounds and experiences feel authentically valued, welcome, and heard.
+I feel grateful everyday to partner with organizations large and small, public and private, to navigate these critical conversations with their staff about personal identity, bias, and prejudice.
+My goal is to provide practical guidance on creating a more respectful, inclusive work environments where individuals from diverse backgrounds and experiences feel authentically valued, welcome, and heard.

 The way that we experience the world is rooted in our perceptions and it is a gift for me to work with individuals and organizations to explore and perhaps rethink deep-seated assumptions often rooted in narratives that we've inherited or "the way it's always been done."
 I strive to facilitate these conversations in a positive, approachable, and practical way.